all-of-us/raw-data-repository/rest-api/offline/README.md

     sample was received, for the same participant and test.
 However it could be a case where the same test was ordered twice and received twice for a participant.
-1.  `report_$DATE_over_24h.csv` Rows where sent and received match up, but the elapsed time between ordered sample collection and sample receipt confirmation is more than 24 hours.
+1.  `report_$DATE_over_24h.csv` Rows where the elapsed time between ordered sample collection and sample receipt confirmation is more than 24 hours.
+    This may include cases where there is a mismatch in samples ordered/sent and samples received.
 1.  `report_$DATE_missing.csv` Any case of order and receipt mismatch.
 This may be an order where no sample arrived, a received sample with no order, or more generally a case where a different number of orders and samples appear